jnywong/jnywong.github.io/index.md

 |💧 PhD graduate @[CDTFluidsLeeds](https://fluid-dynamics.leeds.ac.uk/) |
 :::

-Hello!
+_Hellooo_!
 My name is Jenny and I am the Technical Content Developer at [2i2c](https://2i2c.org/), a US-based non-profit that builds and supports open source cloud infrastructure for research and education communities.

 My work is mainly focused on the Chan-Zuckerberg Initiative funded [Catalyst Project](https://czi-catalystproject.github.io/catalyst-project/), with the aim of providing research communities in Latin America and Africa with access to large-scale scientific infrastructure.
 As part of this effort, I will help develop community-based training materials for interactive cloud-native workflows in collaboration with [The Carpentries](https://carpentries.org/), [The Centre for Scientific Collaboration and Community Engagement (CSCCE)](https://www.cscce.org/), [Invest in Open Infrastructure (IOI)](http://investinopen.org/), [MetaDocencia](http://metadocencia.org/) and [Open Life Science (OLS)](https://openlifesci.org/).